Getting started

 Search and highlight is a module in the Toolkit utility of the Legal Productivity Suite for Microsoft Word by Craftware Solutions LLC.
 It searches simultaneously for as much content as you provide and generates a result table afterward to facilitate your review.

 This module is useful when reviewing defined terms in a contract.
 By exporting the defined terms from the definitions section of your agreement, you can paste them into the module so that all terms are searched for and highlighted.
+If your document does not include a dedicated definitions section, you can still track and manage defined terms efficiently.
+As you read through your document, copy each defined term you encounter and paste it into the module.
+This process allows you to build a list of defined terms on the go, ensuring none are missed during your review.

-During your document review, when you come across capitalized terms that aren't highlighted, you'll know that they'll need to be defined.
 The first column of the search results shows the number of times each search item was found.
 Sorting the first column in ascending order (by clicking on the magnifying glass in the header) will also assist in determining if defined terms are only used where defined by bringing all search items with only one found instance to the top of the search results.

 If you require support, please don't hesitate to contact us.